 Before I watch videos, I have to check with someone to see if the video contains any flashing or strobe lights.
-This can seem like a question that is nearly impossible to answer, since flashing and strobe lights seem to be everywhere- the lights on a school bus, the fire alarm, and even camera flashes can be disorienting to someone who is photosensitive- read more about photosensitivity in the classroom here.
+This can seem like a question that is nearly impossible to answer, since flashing and strobe lights seem to be everywhere- the lights on a school bus, the fire alarm, and even camera flashes can be disorienting to someone who is photosensitive.
 Luckily, I have had many awesome friends and teachers who check videos for me ahead of time to ensure that I don’t get any migraines from whatever we are watching.
 Today, I will be sharing how to check videos to see if they could trigger an adverse medical reaction such as a seizure, migraine, or fainting spell.

-Many black-and-white videos contain floaters and changing lighting conditions that resemble flickers of light, especially in historical videos like those found in archives- read more about making primary source media accessible for vision impairment here.
+Many black-and-white videos contain floaters and changing lighting conditions that resemble flickers of light, especially in historical videos like those found in archives.
 As recording and audiovisual technology has improved over time, so has the clarity of videos, which dramatically reduces the potential issues mentioned above.
-While this trigger may only be relevant for people with severe sensitivities to flashing lights, it’s still important to note and can be remedied by showing the highest resolution video available- read more about using high resolution images here.
+While this trigger may only be relevant for people with severe sensitivities to flashing lights, it’s still important to note and can be remedied by showing the highest resolution video available.

-I was watching a video in one of my classes that my teacher said they had checked beforehand, but they didn’t realize that flashes of lightning are the equivalent of nature’s strobe lights.
-I ended up in the nurse’s office not too long after a lightning storm showed on the screen gave me an adverse reaction.
+I was watching a video in one of my classes that my teacher said they had checked beforehand.
+Unfortunately, they didn’t realize that flashes of lightning are the equivalent of nature’s strobe lights.
+I ended up in the nurse’s office not too long after a lightning storm came up.
 After that, I started asking specifically if there was lightning in any of the videos we would be watching.
 I also would ask about fireworks, though those are less common.
-Speaking of outdoor lights, read more about visiting holiday lights with photosensitivity here.

 Many movies that feature scenes with police cars in the background, nightclubs, or concerts have blue, white, and red flashing lights going off in the background.
 These may be very obvious or hidden in the background, but making a note of flashing background scenes is an easy way to ensure that every scene is accounted for.